isomerpages/singapore-customs-old/_strategic-goods-control-list/08e3-determination-of-strategic-goods.md

 ## How to determine strategic goods?

 To determine if your product is controlled under the Strategic Goods (Control) Act (SGCA), please compare your product’s description and specification against the descriptions in the  [Strategic Goods Control List](/businesses/strategic-goods-control/strategic-goods-control-list){:target="_blank"}.
 If your product meets the stated descriptions, it is controlled as strategic goods under the SGCA.
-You may refer to this  [guidebook](/documents/businesses/guidebook-on-the-determination-of-strategic-goods-3-oct-2019.pdf){:target="_blank"} for more information.
+You may refer to this  [guidebook](/documents/businesses/Guidebook On Determination Of Strategic Goods_Oct21.pdf{:target="_blank"} for more information.

 ## Determination Database